LDubya/e28/votemap/README.md

 After the publicly available API's that I could found either did not have the data available, I ran into some databases published in plaintext on Github which I converted into a read-only public API after some pre-processing for use in this project.

 There may be some bugs when zooming in and out of full-screen.
 And some counties may have blank data due to data being unavailable at this time.

+Also note that I used some of the e28 lecture repo as boilerplate to help get accustomed to routing and single file components.